Marion Hollins: Early life

-Hollins was born on December 3, 1892 in East Islip, New York.
+Hollins was born on December 3, 1892, in East Islip, New York.
 Her father, Henry (Harry) Bowly Hollins Sr. (1854–1938), owned a Wall Street brokerage firm, H.B.
 Hollins & Co.
 Her mother was Evelina Meserole Knapp (1854–1938).
 The family lived on the 600 acre Meadow Farm at East Islip on Long Island.
 By 18, Hollins learned how to ride and drive horses, row, swim, play tennis, and golf.
 She won a four-in-hand carriage competition against male drivers.
 In 1913, she was runner-up in the U.S. Women's Metropolitan Amateur, and at 20 she won the Metropolitan Amateur and went into the finals of the U.S. Women's Amateur.
 In 1916, Hollins came to California to play polo with the Sam Mateo team.

 Career

-Hollins returned to California as early as 1920 to play polo on the Bebble Beach men's polo team, and play golf at the Pebble Beach Golf Links.
+Hollins returned to California as early as 1920 to play polo on the Pebble Beach men's polo team, and play golf at the Pebble Beach Golf Links.
 She set a women's record with a score of 90.
 Hollins then bought a piece of property overlooking the Pebble Beach course and Carmel Bay.
 She won the 1921 U.S. Women's Amateur at the Hollywood Golf Club, against Alexa Stirling.

 Hollins moved to the Monterey Peninsula in 1922 where she met S.F.B.
 Morse and began working as athletic director for Del Monte Properties.

-The first Pebble Beach Championship for Women was played February 9-12, 1923, with Hollins as champion over defeated Doreen Kavanaugh in the final match.
+The first Pebble Beach Championship for Women was played February 9–12, 1923, with Hollins as champion over defeated Doreen Kavanaugh in the final match.
 Hollins won the Pebble Beach Championship title six times (1924-1926, 1928, 1933, and 1942).

 In her time, she helped develop three world-class golf courses: The Women's National Golf and Tennis Club in Glen Head, Long Island, New York; Cypress Point Club, and Pasatiempo Golf Club.
 Hollins was responsible for hiring Alister MacKenzie to design Cypress Point and Pasatiempo.
 Seth Raynor routed Cypress Point but died before it was built; she was ultimately the reason Bobby Jones hired MacKenzie to design Augusta National Golf Club.